bahamas10/node-json-safe-parse/README.md

 Same as above, but this function takes a JavaScript object (or array, string, etc.) that has already been parsed.

+This is useful for objects that have already been parsed for you, such as the output of `querystring.parse`, `req.headers`, etc.

 Example
 -------